UniqueSecure/MePOSiOSSDK/README.md

-# MePOS Connect SDK iOS user guide V1.0
+# MePOS Connect iOS SDK

 The MePOS connect iOS SDK is designed to allow communication from any iOS 9 or iOS 10 capable device.
 This document is a reference on how to integrate the MePOS unit into your own tablet application.
 This document does